RuneSchool/RuneSchool.github.io/_posts/2024-4-12-rune-school-spelling-system.md

 | Candide (2) | ᛣᚫᚾᛞᛁᛞ      | ᛣᚫᚾᛞᛇᛞ   |

 Ultimately, if a user confuses these two runes and uses just one for happY and /j/, it's not the end of the world.
 But offering this distinction should aid in clarity.

+## ᚪ as a shortcut for ᚫᚫ

+Traditionally, you will often see things like /æɪ/ in that old dictionaries for the pronunciation of PRICE.
+This is because historically TRAP has always been thought of as a short PALM.
+Think of how a boston person says “spa”.
+They say it with a long TRAP sound.
+Think of how Irish people say START.
+They say it very obviously like ᛋᛏᚫᚫᚱᛏ (a long TRAP sound).

+And then we consider the internal logic of the doubled runes.
+Doubled vowels bring the sound a bit closer to the center of the IPA chart.
+Doubling ash brings it more in the middle where SPA is.

+Also consider the variability of words in the BATH lexical set.
+Some go to TRAP and some go to PALM.
+This is to say that some say the words with a long TRAP sound (PALM) and some with a regular TRAP sound.

+And consider the design of the look of the runes.
+It makes sense that ᚫ and ᚩ are the primary ones.
+Both fully realized runes.
+Then ak develops as a sort of in between rune ᚪ.

+And finally, consider that this is better for crosswords and other word games.
+More utility with less letters (if you exclude shortcut runes).

+In a hundred years if there is a meaningful split within PALM or TRAP, that will be workable with this system.
+I doubt that such a thing would occur within 500 years at least, but if it happens, we would just say “ᚪ rune grew up and earned its own row in the table!”